-In addition to the chemical assay data all one metre samples were assayed with a handheld XRF instrument for a wide variety of metals including copper and nickel as well as the calculation of Impact's proprietary ratio for PGE exploration (ASX Releases 6th October 2020, 21st October 2020 and 2nd December 2020).
+In addition to the chemical assay data all one metre samples were assayed with a handheld XRF instrument for a wide variety of metals including copper and nickel as well as the calculation of Impact's proprietary ratio for PGE exploration (ASX Releases 6th October 2020, 21st October 2020, 2nd December 2020 and 17th December 2020).

-The ratio was used to help guide the drill programme and this lead directly to the discovery of the areas of encouraging copper and nickel mineralisation at Rockwell.
+The ratio was used to help guide the drill programme and this led directly to the discovery of the areas of encouraging copper and nickel mineralisation at Rockwell.

-The limited assay data received to date suggest the ratio is also providing a guide to the presence of PGE's at the LBHG.
-However, it is emphasised that there are as yet insufficient assays to properly quantify the relationship and therefore no conclusions about the significance of the ratio should be drawn at this stage.
+The assay data received to date suggest that the ratio is also providing a very good guide to the presence or absence of PGE's at the LBHG.
+However, there is a relatively poor correlation with grade compared to Platinum Springs.
+This is likely related to the different whole rock geochemistry of the two separate intrusions.
+Further research into this difference is underway.